minhealthnz/health-and-independence-report/README.md

 ## Machine-readable format

-The `data` directory contains the _health-and-independence-report-2022-supplementary-data-long-form_ csv file with data organized in a tidy, long format.
+The `data` directory contains the _health-and-independence-report-2022-supplementary-data-long-form_ csv file with data organised in a tidy, long format.
 This intended for those interested in doing further analysis.

 ## User-friendly format